mykytamorachov/scafeinder/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Express and MongoDB server
-	You need to install and configure MongoDB - use this tuttorial https://youtu.be/pWbMrx5rVBE Run MongoDB server
+You need to install and configure MongoDB - use this tuttorial https://youtu.be/pWbMrx5rVBE Run MongoDB server.
+Create db with name 'scafeinder' Run express server with 'npm run build'
-	Create db with name 'scafeinder'
+If all is good you should see: 'API running on localhost:3000 Connection established.'

-	Run express server with 'node server.js' or 'npm run build' If all is good you should see: 'API running on localhost:3000 Connection established.'
+## Webpack
-	If not:  'API running on localhost:3000 Database is not currently available.'
+Run `npm run webpack` to generate the server file.
+The server file will be stored in the `dist/` directory.
+Run `npm run webpack-w` to run webpack in watch mode.

 ## Code scaffolding